utshodebravestone/utshodebravestone/README.md

 # 👋 Hey there

 <div align="justify">
-    My name is Utsho de Bravestone and I love to stare at the computer screen nonstop (which contains various colors of formatted text). 😑
+    My name is Utsho de Bravestone and I love to stare at the computer screen nonstop (which contains various colors of formatted text)!
-    I love building stuff, ranging from a simple website to compiler/interpreters.
-I also love learning things and thinking about things.
+    I also love building stuff, ranging from a simple website to compiler/interpreters.
+I also love learning things and thinking about them.
 </div>

 <br /><a href="mailto:utshodebravestone@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" height=25></a>